jvanasco/metadata_parser/README.rst

 release is EOL (end of life).
 PRs for previous releases are welcome, but giving them proper attention is not guaranteed.

-The current MAJOR release is `0`.
-A `1` MAJOR release is planned, and will have an entirely different structure and API.

 Future deprecations will raise warnings.

 By populating the following environment variable, future deprecations will raise exceptions:

     export METADATA_PARSER_FUTURE=1

 Installation